There are no plans for extension talks between Trae Young and the Hawks this summer, sources tell Jake Fischer of The Stein Line (subscriber link).

 Young is now represented by CAA, and Fischer makes it clear that he’s not looking to force his way out of Atlanta.
 The Hawks appear to be a legitimate contender after upgrading their roster over the summer, and Fischer states that Kristaps Porzingis may be the best scoring forward Young has ever teamed up with.

-Fischer notes that Atlanta’s improvement could boost Young’s chances of earning All-NBA honors this season, which would increase the value of a five-year extension into the $350MM range.
+Fischer notes that Atlanta’s improvement could boost Young’s chances of earning All-NBA honors this season, which would increase the maximum value of a five-year contract into the $335MM range.

 Sources tell Fischer that Young is disappointed that the Hawks haven’t reached out to him about an extension.
 However, that could change if he pushes them back toward the playoffs.
 If it doesn’t happen, he may wind up as one of the top free agents in next year’s market.